bedrock-foundation/bedrock/README.md

 </p>

 # Bedrock
-Bedrock is a suite of tools for Solana Pay that:
+Bedrock is a framework for Solana Pay that:

 - Standardizes the methodology used to create transaction requests
 - Provides implementations for many popular on-chain programs (SystemProgram, SPL, and others)